HISTORY OF THE PROBATE COURT

 The court grants a conservatorship when the conservatee, the person who is the subject of the conservatorship, consents.
 A conservatee must be mentally competent, but physically infirm.
 The laws and procedures of guardianship, may apply to conservatorships.

-MENTAL ILLNESS AND MENTAL RETARDATION
+MENTAL ILLNESS AND DEVELOPMENTAL DISABILITIES

 All adoptions must be approved by the probate court before they become final.
 Person or persons wishing to adopt are required to submit to an investigation of their living environment by professionally-trained personnel to insure their suitability as parents.